Dual Cross-Attention Siamese Transformer for Rectal Tumor Regrowth Assessment in Watch-and-Wait Endoscopy: Results

 \subsection{SSDCA features are better separated indicating better discrimination for classification}

-Fig.~\ref{PCA} shows the UMAP projections of the features computed from the test cases using the different models.
-As shown, SSDCA produced the best separation of patients by outcomes, achieving the highest inter-cluster distance (1.45 $\pm$ 0.18) and lowest intra-cluster spread (1.07 $\pm$ 0.19).
+We employed Uniform Manifold Approximation and Projections (UMAPs) for visualizing the features and computed inter/intra cluster distances in the original feature space using PCA for this analysis.
+Fig.~\ref{PCA} shows the rendering of features (post DCA module) computed from the test cases using the different models.
+As observed, SSDCA produced the best separation of patients by outcomes, achieving the highest inter-cluster distance (1.45 $\pm$ 0.18) and lowest intra-cluster spread (1.07 $\pm$ 0.19).
 In contrast, both Swin-S~SI and SSFC exhibited reduced separation (1.18 $\pm$ 0.21 and 1.38 $\pm$ 0.19, respectively) and large spatial spread of the clusters (1.10 $\pm$ 0.06 and 1.22 $\pm$ 0.09).
 On the other hand, SSDCA resulted in tighter margins (\,$\approx$\,{+}0.25 inter,\,--0.15 intra) confirming why better discrimination of patient outcomes resulted from this method.